strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 ### Executing a Measurement

-1. On the project Configuration page, in the Build section click Add build step button and select BMC Strobe Measurement Task.
+1. On the project Configuration page, in the Build section click Add build step button and select BMC AMI Strobe Measurement Task.

 2. Here select your host connection and token you previously defined above.
 You can configure both from this screen too.